-The MFA Acting Program at the University of South Carolina provides comprehensive physical, vocal, and imaginative preparation for the professional actor working in theater or film.
+The MFA Acting Program at the University of South Carolina provides comprehensive physical, vocal, and imaginative preparation for working as a professional in theatre or film.
 We seek curious, committed, and passionate actors of all backgrounds and abilities who are eager to collaborate, to step into the unknown, to work and play wholeheartedly, to transform themselves and their communities.

 We believe in the transformative power of the actor as an 'athlete of the heart' and a poet of space and time, lending their body and voice to the stories of others, embodying the multitudes within us and amongst us.
 We believe the craft of acting finds its highest form when actors serve something greater than themselves--when their purpose is to serve the story, the audience, and the community.

-The MFA Acting Program comprises three years of training for the professional actor working in theater or film.
+The MFA Acting Program comprises three years of training for working as a professional actor in theater or film.
 The program recruits a new cohort of 6-8 ensemble members every two years.

 The training offers coursework in acting, movement, voice, improvisation and play, structural composition, dramatic imagination, and ensemble practice.
 Daily studio work undergirds performance projects developed alongside resident faculty and guest artists during all three years.